 The garden is open from 8:00 to 18:00 during the wisteria season (mid April to mid May) and from 9:00 to 17:00 during the autumn color season (mid November to early December).
-The admission is 500 yen, 1000 yen or 1500 yen depending on the state of the season.
+The admission during the wisteria season is 500 yen, 1000 yen or 1500 yen depending on the state of the season.
 Tickets purchased in advance always cost 500 yen, and the eventual difference to the actual admission fee has to be paid at the garden.

-Important: Advance reservations are required during the peak season!
+Important: Advance reservations are required during the peak season in spring!

-During the peak of the season (April 21 to May 6, 2018), tickets for a specific date and time slot have to be purchased in advance in order to enter Kawachi Wisteria Garden.
+During the peak of the season from April 24 to May 6, 2020, tickets for a specific date and time slot have to be purchased in advance in order to enter Kawachi Wisteria Garden.
 Visitors without advance reservations will not be allowed into the garden!

-Alternatively, tickets can be purchased through ticket machines at 7-Eleven and Family Mart convenience stores from March 15, 2018, but note that these ticket machines do not have English user interfaces.
+Tickets can be purchased through ticket machines at 7-Eleven and Family Mart convenience stores from March 16, 2020, but note that these ticket machines do not have English user interfaces.
 Alternatively, tickets can be purchased online through Voyagin at a considerably higher cost.